sa-utah/sautah/_src/meetings.md

     link_url: ""
     location: Iron
     time_end: 9am
     notes: Men-Only Meeting.
 Go up the ramp in the back.
 Turn right after entering and to the back of the hallway.
+For more info, visit our website: https://sites.google.com/view/saui-cc
     name: ""
     contact_instructions: ""
     contact_email: ""